marciof/Eon/specification/README.md

 # To Do #

 - Specify all values and built-ins.
-How arguments are put in a scope.
 - Documentation via Python-like docstrings in Markdown format.

 # Research #

-- No same named modules and packages?
 - How to evaluate deferred function arguments?
 Via "evaluate"?
 Built-in?
 How to bootstrap it?
 - EBNF diagram? http://www.bottlecaps.de/rr/ui
 - Immutability by default?
 No need for defensive copying (eg "who owns this data"), easier for concurrency, etc. Clojure, Elm, ImmutableJs